 ADHD is estimated to occur in about 5% of school age children.
 It is more common in boys than in girls.
 There are subtypes associated with hyperactivity and normal activity levels.
-The hyperactive subtype is more common in boys, and is associated with impulsivity, while the inattentive subtype (the subtype with normal activity levels) is somewhat more evenly distributed among boys and girls.
+The hyperactive subtype is more common in boys, and is associated with impulsivity, while the inattentive subtype (the subtype with normal levels of activity and impulsivity) is somewhat more evenly distributed among boys and girls.
 The symptoms of ADHD are now known to persist into adulthood in many people, and to require continued treatment.
 There is often a strong family history of ADHD.

 Identifying the symptoms of ADHD in patients with Borderline Disorder is critical for their treatment plan.